Blow-Dry Your Hair Like a Pro in 5 Easy Steps

-Do you know how to blow dry hair the right way?
-Master this styling technique with our list of must-do’s you need to remember when using the blow dryer!
+Do you know how to blow dry your hair the right way?
+Here are things to remember when styling your hair with this trusty tool.

-There are rules to everything, and blow drying your hair is no exception.
+Why is it important to know the right way to blow-dry your hair?
+There are rules to everything, and blow-drying your hair is no exception.
 If you’ve been just blasting your hair with blow dryer air thoughtlessly, then you’re doing it all wrong.
-And doing it wrong will not only keep you from achieving that perfect hairstyle, you’ll also be causing damage to your locks.
+And doing it wrong will not only keep you from achieving that perfect hairstyle, but you’ll also be causing damage to your locks.

-1. Wait until your hair is at least 60% dry
+1. Wait until your hair is at least 60 percent dry

-Your hair is most vulnerable when wet, and considering how a lot of heat and a lot of pulling and tugging are involved in blow drying, you’ll be increasing the damage that it can do to your hair if you start with sopping wet strands.
-Towel dry and wait until it’s 60-65% percent dry, then blow dry using only your hands for a bit.
-Then, use a brush, starting from the roots.
+Your hair is most vulnerable when wet, and considering how a lot of heat and a lot of pulling and tugging are involved in blow drying, you’ll be increasing the possibility of getting damaged hair if you start with sopping wet strands.
+Towel dry and wait until your hair is 60 percent dry or half damp before you reach for your blow dryer.

 Heat is one of the most common enemies of your hair.
-Frequent use of high temperature to style your tresses causes severe damage and blow drying is an obvious culprit.
-To minimize the damage by the hot air from your dryer, always, ALWAYS prep your hair with a heat protectant product before letting any heated tool touch your strands.
+Frequent use of high temperature to style your tresses causes severe damage, and blow-drying is an obvious culprit.
+To minimize heat damage, always, ALWAYS prep your hair with a heat protectant before letting any heated tool touch your strands.

-There was a reason your blow dryer came with that little attachment thingy—you need it!
-To get a smooth look and perfect that hairstyle you’re going for, make sure the nozzle is attached to the blow dryer’s mouth. it helps concentrate the airflow to the part of your hair that you’re working on, which helps you achieve the look you want better than when the blow dryer is just blowing your strands all over the place.
+There’s a reason your blow dryer came with that little attachment thingy—you need it!
+To get a smooth look and perfect that hairstyle you’re going for, make sure the nozzle is attached to the blow dryer’s mouth.
+It helps directs the airflow to the part of your hair that you’re working on, which helps you achieve the look you want better than when the blow dryer is just blowing your strands all over the place.

 5. Don’t skip the finishing products